 8. Big Thunder Mountain Railroad- Magic Kingdom

 Themed like a runaway train, Big Thunder Mountain Railroad is a reasonably mild coaster with no loops, huge drops or corkscrews.
 It does reach about 30 miles per hour at its maximum, so it’s still a thrilling ride.
 My husband is not a huge coaster fan, but he enjoyed this one.
 The ride’s scenery is impressive, including mining equipment, animatronic animals, and a huge rocky mountain facade.
-Active Traveling Mom Kim Tate says all the “mountain rides” at Magic Kingdom are great for teens at Disney.
+Kim Tate says all the “mountain rides” at Magic Kingdom are great for teens at Disney.

 7. Millennium Falcon: Smugglers Run – Hollywood Studios